executors/executors/explanatory.md

 ### Customization Point Interfaces

-Customization points are *customization point objects* as described by the Ranges TS \textcolor{red}{TODO: cite this} and are provided in the `execution` namespace.
+Customization points are customization point objects as described by the Ranges TS [@Niebler17:RangesTS] and are provided in the `execution` namespace.

 #### Single-Agent Interfaces